FR6/boots/README.md

 		Note: The "css/boots" and "js/boots" could have been anywhere (see the config file).

-- Install Twitter Bootstrap in public/bower_components/
+- Install Twitter Bootstrap in public/bower_components/ (not required)

 		$ bower install bootstrap#3.3.1 -S